-Following a period of more than 25 years of steadily increasing values, farmland prices are enduring a period of moderation.
-Farmland values in the upper Midwest have experienced modest declines, with some areas seeing sequential declines over the past three years.
-Moderation across the region is expected to continue as we progress through 2017 in response to lower commodity prices.
-According to a USDA August 2016 survey, cropland values in Illinois declined 1.3% from a year earlier while Minnesota remained unchanged and Wisconsin increased 1.1%.
-Given solid net worth positions and conservative borrowing characteristics, U.S. agriculture is well positioned to handle a decline in land values without enduring significant financial stress and hardship.
-Additionally, the moderation in land values has the potential to lead to declines in cash rents.
-According to a survey done by AgriBank, cash rents in Illinois declined 3.1% and Minnesota declined by 6.1%.
-Wisconsin rents increased 2.2% in 2016.
+After years of steady increase, farm land values in our area have moderated and declined slightly in some areas; and are expected to continue to moderate as we progress through 2017 in response to lower commodity prices.
+According to a USDA August 2016 survey, cropland values in Minnesota declined 1.0% compared to the August 2015 survey.
+Given solid net worth positions and conservative borrowing characteristics, U.S. agriculture is well-positioned to handle a decline in land values without enduring significant financial stress and hardship.
+Additionally, the moderation in land values has the potential to lead to declines in cash rent.
+According to a survey done by AgriBank, cash rents in Minnesota declined by 6.1% in 2016.

+Our rural home mortgage portfolio credit quality remains strong.
 The economy continues to generate a number of positive economic signals for the housing market.
-Home ownership in the U.S. is now 63.6%, which is just off 50-year lows.
-According to the CoreLogic Home Pricing Index, home prices nationwide increased by 6.6% year over year in May 2017, and have averaged 1.2% over the first five months of the year.
-Forecasted prices are expected to slightly moderate the gains with a 5.3% increase over the following 12 months.
-Additionally, the U.S. Bureau of Labor Statistics reported on July 7 that the national unemployment rate remains near a multi-year low at 4.4%.
-The current economy, low interest rates, and housing prices have made the environment good for new home buyers.
+Home ownership in the U.S. is now 63.7% which is just off 50 year lows.
+According to the CoreLogic HPI, home prices nationwide increased by 6.9% year over year in January 2017 and forecasts prices will rise 4.8% over the following 12 months.
+Additionally, reports from the twelve Federal Reserve Districts suggest that national economic activity continued to expand in late February and March, and the U.S. Bureau of Labor Statistics reported that the national unemployment rate declined to 4.5%.
+The current economy, low interest rates and housing prices have made the environment good for new home buyers.